Called to Communion with Christ and one another

 Q: What is the purpose of this training?

-A: To help a parish develop a team of people who will have an understanding of what the Church offers in terms of worship and ritual.
+A: To help a faith community develop a team of people who will have an understanding and appreciation of the heritage of worship in our Church.

-Q: What about the reality of our parish, which is quite different from other parishes?
+Q: What about the reality of our faith community, which is quite different from other parishes?

-A: The course is tailored to the particular reality of a parish.
-At one level, no two parishes are the same.
+A: At one level, no two parishes are the same.
 At another level, all parishes are faith communities who come together in weekly celebration of the mysteries of our faith.
 Thornhill Ministries is respectful of and sensitive to the pastoral realities of the parishes into which we are invited.
 We aspire to foster understanding and formation in those who minister in and to their parish.
 Our hope is also, that people of faith will learn to love the Liturgy which is the formal prayer of Christ's Church.

 This initial set of six sessions includes: